uncl3-b3nny/alembic-netlify-cms/README.md

 [![](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/netlify/netlifycms)

-# Jekyll + Netlify CMS with Netlify Identity
+# Alembic + Netlify CMS with Netlify Identity

 This is the basic Jekyll starter site, with Netlify CMS integrated and using Netlify Identity for authentication.